Make Massive Progress on the ARE During the Fall of 2017!

 This program is designed to get away from the “self-guided studying” model and is more aligned with the “design studio” model of learning used in architecture school.
 The ARE Boot Camp is a community and has a ton of camaraderie.

 Everyone in the program gets know each other really well.
 We shares insights and experiences and we all learn from each other.
-They frequently meet up “unofficially” between weekly calls to study and work together.
+Everyone in the boot camp gets together several times a week for meetups, which are informal sessions to study together and work on practice questions.

 Who is this program for?
 Is it right for you?